WoleIlori/EnsembleStacking/README.md

 # EnsembleStacking
-Implementing various approaches to creating a Stacking Ensemble
+Implementing various approaches to creating a Stacking Ensemble in Python using Scikit library